 The National Museum in Poznań combines Art Nouveau and Neoclassical architecture to display majesty and beauty within a unique historic edifice.
 Visitors are greeted with a wide variety of objects and artworks from different eras and genres.

 Travellers will find a wide range of artwork in the museum, including impressive Italian, Dutch, and Flemish paintings, medieval pieces, and modern Polish art with stunning Impressionist pieces.
-It is noteworthy for having the greatest collection of Spanish art in Poland, which includes works by renowned artists like Ribera and Zurbarán.
+It is noteworthy for having the greatest collection of Spanish art when you visit Poland, which includes works by renowned artists like Ribera and Zurbarán.

 Maltanka Miniature Railway